 These pictures seem to include the same two young men; I’m going to call the blonde Stephen, and the dark-haired teen Thomas.

 Note the second picture, to the lower left.
 Stephen is playing video games, and there is shooting involved.
-I’m not crazy about violent entertainment especially for kids, but look closer.
-The game seems to have some type of robot or alien.
+I’m not crazy about violent entertainment for kids, but the game seems to have some type of robot or alien.
 Do we not recognize the difference between fantasy games involving robots and aliens, versus graphic games involving the murder of other people?

 Let’s move on to the middle picture, of Stephen with a female friend.
 Maybe this is supposed to be a depiction of him dating a young girl who is not one of Jehovah’s Witnesses, but if they were dating, I think she would be a lot closer to him.
-Chances are these are just two friends, maybe both of whom are Jehovah’s Witnesses, and it looks like they’re getting an innocent “selfie” for the Facebook page.
+Chances are these are just two friends, and it looks like they’re getting an innocent “selfie” for the Facebook page.
 Having female friends is now wrong?